Cecil Rhodes: "Cape to Cairo Red Line"

-In the last years of his life, Rhodes was stalked by Polish princess Catherine Radziwiłł, born Rzewuska, who had married into the noble Polish family Radziwiłł.
-The princess falsely claimed that she was engaged to Rhodes, and that they were having an affair.
-She asked him to marry her, but Rhodes refused.
-In reaction, she accused him of loan fraud.
-He had to go to trial and testify against her accusation.
-She wrote a biography of Rhodes called Cecil Rhodes: Man and Empire Maker.
-Her accusations were eventually proven to be false.

 Second Boer War

 During the Second Boer War Rhodes went to Kimberley at the onset of the siege, in a calculated move to raise the political stakes on the government to dedicate resources to the defence of the city.
 The military felt he was more of a liability than an asset and found him intolerable.
 The officer commanding the garrison of Kimberley, Lieutenant Colonel Robert Kekewich, experienced serious personal difficulties with Rhodes because of the latter's inability to co-operate.

-Despite these differences, Rhodes' company was instrumental in the defence of the city, providing water and refrigeration facilities, constructing fortifications, and manufacturing an armoured train, shells and a one-off gun named Long Cecil.
+Despite these differences, Rhodes's company was instrumental in the defence of the city, providing water and refrigeration facilities, constructing fortifications, and manufacturing an armoured train, shells and a one-off gun named Long Cecil.

 Rhodes used his position and influence to lobby the British government to relieve the siege of Kimberley, claiming in the press that the situation in the city was desperate.
 The military wanted to assemble a large force to take the Boer cities of Bloemfontein and Pretoria, but they were compelled to change their plans and send three separate smaller forces to relieve the sieges of Kimberley, Mafeking and Ladysmith.

 Death

 Although Rhodes remained a leading figure in the politics of southern Africa, especially during the Second Boer War, he was dogged by ill health throughout his relatively short life.

 He was sent to Natal aged 16 because it was believed the climate might help problems with his heart.
 On returning to England in 1872, his health again deteriorated with heart and lung problems, to the extent that his doctor, Sir Morell Mackenzie, believed he would survive only six months.
 He returned to Kimberley where his health improved.
 From age 40 his heart condition returned with increasing severity until his death from heart failure in 1902, aged 48, at his seaside cottage in Muizenberg.

 The government arranged an epic journey by train from the Cape to Rhodesia, with the funeral train stopping at every station to allow mourners to pay their respects.
 It was reported that at Kimberley, "practically the entire population marched in procession past the funeral car".
-He was finally laid to rest at World's View, a hilltop located approximately 35 km south of Bulawayo, in what was then Rhodesia.
-Today, his grave site is part of Matobo National Park, Zimbabwe.
+He was finally laid to rest at his request at Malindidzimu, a hilltop located approximately 35 km south of Bulawayo, in what was then Rhodesia.
+The site was of supreme importance to Shona traditional religion as the shrine of Mwari, with this action interpreted as a gesture of colonial triumph and conquest over indigenous Africans.
+Today, his gravesite is part of Matobo National Park, Zimbabwe.